 - subject matter

 Are you shooting these photos to build up your portfolio, or are you planning to submit them to a publication?
-Are you trying to create images that will appeal to the kind of clients you hope to land in the future, or is this shoot purely a creative experiment that’s not informed by any specific career goals?
+Are you trying to create images that will appeal to the kind of clients you hope to land in the future, or is this shoot purely a creative experiment not informed by any specific career goals?

-Too many relationships have been destroyed by photographers who wish to sell their images as stock, or are shooting for commercial briefs, without informing their team members.
+Too many relationships have been destroyed by photographers who wish to sell their images as stock or are shooting for commercial briefs without informing their team members.

 I can just hear you screaming at me in your head, “More research?!
-If I had known I was to be sat at a computer all day I would’ve just stuck to taking photos of my pet turtle!”
+If I had known I was to be sitting at a computer all day, I would’ve just stuck to taking photos of my pet turtle!”

 Mood boards are an essential aspect of any photography that takes story and concept into account.
-Nowadays they’re even used for reportage and live events.
-Mood boards help guide an entire team towards a common goal, and this is important in any collaborative creative endeavor.
+Nowadays, they’re even used for reportage and live events.
+Mood boards help visually guide an entire team towards a common goal, which is important in any collaborative creative endeavor.

-That being said, you do not have to exactly match your shots to your mood board.
+That being said, you do not have to match your shots to your mood board exactly.
 The mood board simply serves as a visual summary that helps ensure everyone involved with the shoot knows what you’re trying to achieve.

-Some useful sites to browse are Pinterest, deviantArt, Tumblr, Trend Hunter, and good old Google Images.
+Some useful sites to browse are Pinterest, DeviantArt, Tumblr, Trend Hunter, and good old Google Images.
 Online (or print) fashion magazines can also be a great source of ideas.
-If you really want to go the extra mile and you have a very clear idea of the images you’re looking for, you can trawl online magazine repositories like The Fashionisto and Fashion Gone Rogue for inspiration.
+If you want to go the extra mile and you have a very clear idea of the images you’re looking for, you can trawl online magazine repositories like The Fashionisto and Fashion Gone Rogue for inspiration.

 Now that you have your idea in a concrete, shareable form, it’s time to put together your team!